alflennik/use-flow/documentation/tutorial.md

 export default App;
 ```

 I implemented a little router here, using the hash part of the URL.
-It's sort of beside the point to get to deep into it here, but, heck, I think it would still be fun to explain how it works!
+It's sort of beside the point to get too deep into it here, but, heck, I think it would still be fun to explain how it works!

 Before I jump into the code itself, just a little context: the hash part of a URL is anything followed by `#`, (e.g. `http://example.com/doggy#this-is-the-hash-part`) and its main function, and probably the reason it was originally introduced, was to support links from one part of a page to another.
 However, another capability it has is that it can be used to keep track of what "page" (i.e. the content filling the window) is showing _without leaving the actual HTML page_ the URL bar is pointing at.

-This is crucial because we are working on a single page app, and having the browser actually load another page would be basically equivalent to force quiting and relanching our app, which is definitely not our intention.
+This is crucial because we are working on a single page app, and having the browser actually load another HTML page would be basically equivalent to force quitting and relanching our app, which is definitely not our intention.

-Even though there's a newer and more purpose-built API for controlling the URL that doesn't need the hash, for whatever complicated-and-sort-of-meaningless reasons the hash is still the simplest and meanest way to switch between pages.
+Even though there's a newer and more purpose-built API for controlling the URL that doesn't need the hash, for whatever complicated-and-sort-of-meaningless reasons the hash is still the simplest way to switch between pages.
 All you need is a little event listener and you can call `document.location.hash = "#something"` and it will update the URL and trigger your event listener, which can then switch the page that's showing.

 Whenever I create an app using simple HTML and no framework, no React, I do something like that.
 And it also works in React, of course, which is what I've done here.

 - ```js
   const [page, setPage] = useState(document.location.hash);
   ```
   This line uses `useState` to create a page variable.
-This is going to store the current page, which is stored in the hash.
+This is going to store the current page, which originates from the hash.
 The current hash value is its starting value.
 - ```js
   const onHashChange = () => {
     setPage(document.location.hash);